CircuitFlyer/Climb_and_Dive/index.md

 - An onboard accelerometer provides a programmable active boost in power during a climb as well as a decrease in power in a dive.
 Accelerometer calibration is not required.

-- Constant RPM throughout the flight is maintained by sensing the motor voltage using a PID feedback loop.
+- Constant RPM throughout the flight is maintained by sensing the motor voltage using a PID control feedback loop.
 No need for a tachometer.
 The RPM number you program is the RPM you get at the propeller.

 - Works with lower cost ESC’s.
 The governing function takes place in the timer so expensive governing ESC’s are not required.